csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **4.5.1 Online search problems**

 An online search problem must be solved by an agent executing actions, rather than by pure computation.
-We assume a deterministic and fully observable environment (Chapter 17 re- laxes these assumptions), but we stipulate that the agent knows only the following:
+We assume a deterministic and fully observable environment (Chapter 17 relaxes these assumptions), but we stipulate that the agent knows only the following:

-• ACTIONS(s), which returns a list of actions allowed in state s;
+- ACTIONS(s), which returns a list of actions allowed in state s;

-• The step-cost function c(s, a, s ′)—note that this cannot be used until the agent knows
+- The step-cost function c(s, a, s ′)—note that this cannot be used until the agent knows

 that s ′ is the outcome; and

-• GOAL-TEST(s).
+- GOAL-TEST(s).

 Note in particular that the agent _cannot_ determine RESULT(s, a) except by actually being in s and doing a.
 For example, in the maze problem shown in Figure 4.19, the agent does not know that going Up from (1,1) leads to (1,2); nor, having done that, does it know that going Down will take it back to (1,1).
 This degree of ignorance can be reduced in some applications—for example, a robot explorer might know how its movement actions work and be ignorant only of the locations of obstacles.